YunchaoYang/LCsolutions_Cpp_Python/Cpp/threading/std_thread.md

+- Q? threading is to define "a block of code" that can be executed in parallel.
+How to define that?
+Separate that to process (as in MPI).

+- Q?

 - thread (C++11)
   - Threads allow multiple functions to execute concurrently.
 Threads begin execution immediately upon construction of the associated thread object (pending any OS scheduling delays), starting at the top-level function provided as a constructor argument.